Magnolia, Arkansas: Public and private schools

 Magnolia High School is known for its boys' track teams and baseball program.
 The track team has won the State Championship five out of the last six years.
 The Panther baseball team was crowned State Champions in 2011 and have won four straight conference titles.
 The Magnolia Panthers compete in the Arkansas Activities Association 5A-Southwest conference.

 Since 1999 Magnolia High School graduates have received well over $1 million in college scholarship money each year, with the class of 2008 being first to reach $2 million in scholarship offers.

 Graduation rates for the city are: High school or higher, 75.4%; Bachelor's degree or higher, 24.1%; Graduate or professional degree, 7.0%.

+Columbia Christian School (commonly referred to as CCS) is a private co-ed K-12 Christian school.
+Columbia Christian is well known for their athletics programs, having won multiple state, regional, district, and conference titles across several junior high and varsity sports.
+Arguably most notably, the Columbia Lady Crusaders varsity softball team won 5 straight state titles in the Arkansas Association of Christian Schools in the mid-2010s.
+They also have state titles at the varsity level in baseball, golf, soccer, women's volleyball, and women's basketball.
+They previously competed in the Arkansas Association of Christian Schools (AACS) and joined the Heartland Christian Athletic Association (HCAA) in 2018.
+After many successful seasons across all sports in the HCAA, Columbia Christian School became a member of the Arkansas Activities Association in 2025, and the Crusaders now compete in Class 1A - District 8; they still maintain their standard of competition and success across the sports they compete in.

+Despite smaller class sizes, graduates of Columbia Christian School receive several hundred thousand dollars in scholarship money annually.
+Graduates of Columbia Christian School have gone on to work in various fields, including Christian ministry, healthcare, education, national intelligence, law, STEM fields, and more.

 Colleges and universities

 Magnolia is the home of Southern Arkansas University, a public university that offers four-year and advanced (Master's level) degrees in business, public administration, computer information systems, education, counseling, education administration, and criminal justice.
 With an enrollment of 4,771, its most notable programs are agriculture, business, and education.
 The university's cultural focus is Harton Theatre, which provides a venue for both departmental plays, concerts, and local cultural events.